Photovoltaic Energy Factsheet

-- The price consumers pay for electricity does not cover externalities such as the cost of health effects from air pollution, environmental damage from resource extraction, or long-term nuclear waste storage.32 Property assessed clean energy (PACE) programs allow property owners to finance the upfront costs of a solar installation through a voluntary assessment on annual property taxes.33 Green banks and other lending institutions are being developed to specifically fund and support clean energy projects on local, regional, and national scales.34
+- Consumers that do not have roof space for PV panels can join community solar programs, which are local solar projects that community members can share and receive credit on their electricity bills.30 Property assessed clean energy (PACE) programs allow property owners to finance the upfront costs of a solar installation through a voluntary assessment on annual property taxes.31 Green banks and other lending institutions are being developed to specifically fund and support clean energy projects on local, regional, and national scales.32

-- Carbon cap-and-trade policies would work in favor of PVs by increasing the cost of fossil fuel energy generation.35
+- Carbon cap-and-trade policies would work in favor of PVs by increasing the cost of fossil fuel energy generation.33

-PV policy incentives include renewable portfolio standards (RPS), feed-in tariffs (FIT), capacity rebates, and net metering.36
+- PV policy incentives include renewable portfolio standards (RPS), feed-in tariffs (FIT), capacity rebates, and net metering.

-- An RPS requires electricity providers to obtain a minimum fraction of their energy from renewable resources by a certain date.
+- An RPS requires electricity providers to obtain a minimum fraction of energy from renewable resources.34

-- A FIT sets a minimum per kWh price that retail electricity providers must pay renewable electricity generators.
+- A FIT sets a minimum per kWh price that retail electricity providers must pay renewable electricity generators.35

-- Capacity rebates are one-time, up-front payments for building renewable energy projects, based on installed capacity (in watts).
+- Capacity rebates are one-time, up-front payments for building renewable energy projects, based on installed capacity (in watts).35

-- With net metering, PV owners get credit from the utility (up to their annual energy use) for energy returned to the grid.
+- With net metering, PV owners get credit from the utility (up to their annual energy use) for energy returned to the grid.35

 What You Can Do

-- Two emerging PV technologies are bifiacial PV modules and concentrator PV (CPV) technology.
-Bifacial modules are able to collect light on both sides of the PV cells, which can improve electricity generation depending on environmental conditions.
-CPV utilizes low-cost optics to concentrate light onto a small solar cell.
-By reducing the area of PV cell needed, more resources can be focused on high efficiency cells.38,39
+- Emerging PV technologies include perovskites, bifiacial PV modules and concentrator PV (CPV) technology.
+Perovskite solar cells have a high conversion efficiency (over 25%) and low production cost.
+Bifacial modules are able to collect light on both sides of the PV cells.
+CPV utilizes low-cost optics to concentrate light onto a small solar cell.37,38, 39

 A kilowatt-hour is a unit of energy.
 1 kWh is the electricity energy required to light a 100 watt light bulb for 10 hours.